If a cavity is deep enough to penetrate the pulp (living tissue) inside your tooth, our Plymouth root canal dentist may recommend root canal therapy.

 Can I go to work after getting a root canal?

-Dr. Gary Feucht DDS is a root canal dentist in Plymouth MI.
+Our doctors are root canal dentists in Plymouth MI.
 If you suspect you need root canal treatment, call Plymouth Dentistry at (734) 459-7110.